tdhopper/blog/content/scipy-2015-fomo.md

 - requires #SciPy2015 hashtag
 - requires one of: tutorial, code, slides
-- requires that the Tweet include a link
+- ~~requires that the Tweet include a link~~ (this advanced search feature doesn't appear to work any longer)
 - requires that the Tweet is in English
+- excludes Retweets
 - uses time windowing to focus on that one week (plus a couple of days)

 This way I can return to the results and consume them at whatever pace I need.
-There's an embedded version of this search below, too.
+If the embedded version of the search below isn't working, you can also just [click here to run the search at Twitter.com](https://twitter.com/search?q=%23scipy2015%20%28tutorial%20OR%20slides%20OR%20code%29%20lang%3Aen%20since%3A2015-07-06%20until%3A2015-07-14%20exclude%3Aretweets%20&src=typd).

 Of note, Enthought also does a wonderful job of quickly getting the video recordings of the talks into [a super convenient playlist on YouTube](https://www.youtube.com/playlist?list=PLYx7XA2nY5Gcpabmu61kKcToLz0FapmHu).